cons0le7/hyperpixel4-kali/README.md

 When prompted, pick the combination of Pi and touchscreen that you're planning to use.

-Note: A HyperPixel4 setup for Pi 3B+ or earlier will not readily work if you move it over to a Pi 4, you should run this installer again to update the drivers.

 ## Rotation

 For Pi 4 and Pi 400.